 Students are responsible for the continuing completeness and accuracy of their academic records and for ensuring that graduation requirements of the major in which they are enrolled are satisfied.
-Applicants to the College agree to be bound by the published policies of the Alberta College of Art + Design.
+Applicants to the university agree to be bound by the published policies of the Alberta University of the Arts.